 “Given our unique position at the heart of the UK economy and our purpose to Help Britain Prosper, the successful transition to a more sustainable, lower carbon economy is of strategic importance to us.
 We really do look forward to playing our part to help build and grow this event, which is much needed in the road transport arena.”

-Representing National Grid Electricity Transmission, Project Director of Electric Vehicles Graeme Cooper said; “National Grid Electricity Transmission is excited to be an ITT Hub 2020 event Commercial Partner.
+Representing National Grid, Project Director of Electric Vehicles Graeme Cooper said; “National Grid is excited to be an ITT Hub 2020 event Commercial Partner.
 With the road transport space being vitally important to the UK economy, we are actively engaging with many stakeholders to accelerate the decarbonisation of transport (as well as heat).

 Carl Bayliss, Vice President of Mobility for Centrica Innovations, said; “As the UK’s largest energy supplier and operator of one of the largest fleets in the country, we know better than most the challenges facing the energy and transport sector as we look towards a low carbon future.